vmstio/docs/content/infrastructure/sidekiq.md

 Moreover, when one instance struggles, it can cause delays in other instances within the federation, leading to "red light" errors and other issues.

 One solution could be to add more threads to your service, but this may result in additional database connections.
-PostgreSQL has limits based on the deployment size, which can be addressed by using pgBouncer as part of the deployment.
+PostgreSQL has limits based on the deployment size, which can be addressed by using PgBouncer as part of the deployment.

 It might be tempting to increase the number of threads in your Sidekiq service file from 25 to 50, 100, etc.
 However, this is not the correct approach.